chiupam/tutorial/Loon/Plus_EN/Network_Sharing_EN.md

 ## Necessary conditions for enabling this feature

--A device (the device that has downloaded Loon)
+- A device (the device that has downloaded Loon)

-  -Personal hotspot must be turned off in the settings
+  - Personal hotspot must be turned off in the settings

-  -The wireless LAN/Wi-Fi function must be turned on and connected to a Wi-Fi
+  - The wireless LAN/Wi-Fi function must be turned on and connected to a Wi-Fi

-  -The `Network Sharing` function must be turned on in Loon
+  - The `Network Sharing` function must be turned on in Loon

--B device (the device that did not download Loon)
+- B device (the device that did not download Loon)

-  -The wireless LAN/Wi-Fi function must be turned on and connected to the same Wi-Fi as the A device
+  - The wireless LAN/Wi-Fi function must be turned on and connected to the same Wi-Fi as the A device

-  -Manually set the HTTP proxy configuration
+  - Manually set the HTTP proxy configuration

 ## 1. Add the shortcut of `Network Sharing` to Loon's `Instrument` bar interface